 How your information is stored

-The transmission of any information across the internet is unfortunately not completely secure.
+The transmission of any information across the internet is not completely secure.
 We are unable to guarantee the security of your personal data transmitted via the internet to the website and therefore although we will comply with all applicable regulations any transmission is at your risk.
 We will use appropriate procedures and security features to guard against unauthorised access once we have received your personal data and other information.

-Your rights under the Data Protection Act
+Your rights under the Data Protection Act 2018 ('the Act')

 The Act gives you the right to access details of the personal data held about you which can be exercised in accordance with the Act.
 Although we are legally entitled to make a nominal charge of £10 to provide you with your information, we do not believe that it is appropriate to charge you for a copy of your own personal data.